XpertRule/multiKBlauncher/README.md

 failCB("Woops, your credentials are not working");
 ```

+n.b.
+The stub function basicalls says that anything supplied in the email field = valus user, otherwise fail

 ### function doLogout(successCB, failCB)
 Logout the current user.
 If required, the current user's object can be retrieved via **mkb.userInfo()**